Credentialing of advanced social work practice

 Current AASW credentials

 The AASW currently has a process for credentialing accredited social workers and this assures members of the public, employers and funding bodies that these practitioners have reached a core level of practice and maintain currency.
-And the AASW also accredits mental health social workers, a process that has had success with Medicare and other funding bodies.
+We also have a process for accredited mental health social workers that has had success with Medicare and other funding bodies.
 However, for the future of the profession, credentialing now needs to be progressively expanded to other areas of social work practice, such as disability, child protection, family violence, school social work, oncology, aged care, policy and social advocacy.

 The objective is to get funding agencies and employers to recognise the new credentials as way to ensure quality services and for employers to prefer social workers with specialist credentials for recruitment into key roles.

 Many social workers already have specialist skills in sectors such as disability, child protection, family violence, school social work, oncology, aged care, policy and social advocacy.
 They have achieved them through a mix of qualifications, workshops, supervision and practice.
 Without a formal process for developing and recognising these advanced capabilities, it is hard for employers, funding agencies or consumers to recognise these specialist skills.

 Developments in the field are calling out for more specialist training and this reflects the recommendations of the Victorian Royal Commission into Family Violence and the South Australian Child Protection Systems Royal Commission.

 Progressively practitioners are completing a range of social service rather than social work qualifications.
 They then complete other post-qualifying certificates, diplomas and masters degrees in areas such as mental health, child and family practice and disability.
 Increasingly job titles are becoming generic and people are employed for their specialist skills, not their core profession.